Characters: Captain America Films

 : HYDRA was founded on the belief that humanity could not be trusted with its own freedom.
 What we did not realize

 was that if you try to take that freedom, they resist.
 The war taught us much.
 Humanity needed to surrender its freedom willingly.

 - Frickin' Laser Beams: Standard issue blaster.

 - Gas Mask Mooks: It's unknown why they dress like this.

 - The Guards Must Be Crazy:

-- A Million Is a Statistic: They view 20 million people targeted by Zola's algorithm as not that much of a price to pay to unite the world under their banner.
+- A Million Is a Statistic: They view 20 million people targeted by Zola's algorithm as a small price to pay to unite the world under their banner.

-- Movie Superheroes Wear Black: Well, villains, but still.
-In contrast to their green outfit from the comics.
+- Movie Superheroes Wear Black: Villains, but still it's different from their green outfit from the comics.

 - Nebulous Evil Organisation: HYDRA is a weapon R&D place in a frigid mountain area that wants to take over the world.

 - No-Nonsense Nemesis: Becomes this by the time of the modern day.
 They don't employ the Sorting Algorithm of Evil and send everything they've got at you from the very beginning.
 They aren't keen on Evil Gloating unless they're stalling for time.
 They also don't explain what their exact plans are, only general goals and beliefs (which just might convert you to their side).
 This is Lampshaded by Zola, who says that World War II taught them how to be Dangerously Genre Savvy.